 A fire leveled the old church building in the 1950s.
 It is believed that the fire was related to the activities of a local hate group.
 Mt.
 Sinai AME Church members were Christian-hearted enough to let Fort Clark have services in their church until a new brick facility was completed in 1957.

-During the church’s one hundred forty Seven year journey, only ten pastors have led the congregation.
+During the church’s one hundred forty nine year journey, only ten pastors have led the congregation.
 Rev. Anthony Jumper led the church during its founding years and served as pastor for more than twenty-five years.
 Pastor Sandy A. Boyd assumed the pastor-ship shortly after the resignation of Rev. Jumper.
 Pastor Boyd’s tenure was short-lived ending before the 1920’s when Rev. Gist Murphy was called to pastor the church.
 Members can recall Pastor Murphy riding his mule or driving his buggy to church.
 He is believed to have served as pastor longer than any other minister.
 Reverend Clarence Harrell assumed the pastorate shortly after the passing of Pastor Murphy.

 Fort Clark’s fifth pastor was Reverend C.J.
 Britt.
 It was during his tenure that the church was burned to the ground.
 Pastor Britt became disabled shortly thereafter and Reverend John C. Williams served as interim pastor.
 Upon the death of Pastor Britt, Reverend Williams was asked to serve as pastor.
 Pastor Williams served for a few years and was followed by Reverend Levi Bellamy.
 In 1982, Reverend Tommy Rush became the eighth pastor of the church.
 During his tenure The education wing was added, a church bus and an additional tract of land were purchased so that the church's physical growth would not be bound to the original acre.